-It was further declared that 'in order that regard should be had to the civil and religious usages of the said natives, the rights and authorities of fathers of families and masters of families, according as the same might have been exercised by the Gentu or Mahomedan law, shall be preserved to them respectively within their said families: nor shall any acts done in consequence of the rule and law of caste respecting the members of the said families only be held and adjudged a crime, although the same may not be justifiable by the laws of England.'
+It was further declared that 'in order that regard should be had to the civil and religious usages of the said natives, the rights and authorities of fathers of families and masters of families, according as the same might have been exercised by the Gentu or Mahomedan law, shall be preserved to them respectively within their said families; nor shall any acts done in consequence of the rule and law of caste respecting the members of the said families only be held and adjudged a crime, although the same may not be justifiable by the laws of England.'

-An eminent writer observes: "If we survey the whole field of law, as administered by the British Indian courts, and examine the extent to which it consists of English and native law respectively, we shall find that Warren Hastings' famous rule," though not binding on the Indian legislatures, still indicates the class of subjects with which the Indian legislatures have been chary of interfering, and which they have been disposed to leave to the domain of native law and usage Within the domain of family law, including the greater part of the law of succession and inheritance, natives still retain their personal law, either modified or formulated, to some extent, by Anglo-Indian legislation.
+An eminent writer observes: "If we survey the whole field of law, as administered by the British Indian courts, and examine the extent to 'which it consists of English and native law respectively, we shall find that Warren Hastings' famous rule,† though not binding on the Indian legislatures, still indicates the class of subjects with which the Indian legislatures have been chary of interfering, and which they have been disposed to leave to the domain of native law and usage.........Within the domain of family law, including the greater part of the law of succession and inheritance, natives still retain their personal law, either modified or formulated, to some extent, by Anglo-Indian legislation.
 Hindus retain their law of marriage, of adoption, of the joint family, of partition, of succession.
-Mahomedans retain their law of marriage, of testamentary and intestate succession, and of wakf or quasi-religions trusts."1
+Mahomedans retain their law of marriage, of testamentary and intestate succession, and of walkf or quasi-religious trusts."

-1 Section 18.
+^{} Section 18.

-Laid down in the Judicial Regulations of the 21st August 1772.
+[†] Laid down in the Judicial Regulations of the 21st August 1772.

 Methods of land settlement will be described hereafter somewhat in detail.
 Here it is necessary only to observe that, in regard to these also, English administrators have shown, as far as possible or desirable, a spirit of conservation.
-'To the Native rule in its last stage of decrepitude, succeeded the government of the East India Company; but at first, whether owing to want of experience or other causes, no attempt was made to displace the existing system.'
+To the Native rule in its last stage of decrepitude, succeeded the government of the East India Company; but at first, whether owing to want of experience of other causes, no attempt was made to displace the existing system.
 The whole system, originated in the palmy days of Mughal power, was now in its last decrepitude.
-There was then no other course but to continue to follow, at least in its general lines, the system which we found in existence.'
-The was the course of the system which we found in existence.'
+There was then no other course but to continue to follow, at least in its general lines, he system which we found in existence.

-In Bombay the raiyatwari system was the system of the Mahratta Government which preceded the British, and although this was not the case in Madras, still in many districts the facts of land-tenure were such that its adoption may be regarded as to some extent a necessary conclusion.
+In Bombay the raivatwari system was the system of the Mahratta Government, which preceded the British, and although this was not the case in Madras, still in many districts the facts of land-tenure were such that its adoption may be regarded as to some extent a necessary conclusion.
 Innovations have been made from time to time by Regulations and Acts, but except probably in the North-Western Provinces and the Punjab, the old Indian systems seem to have been the basis of land-tenures under English rule.
 The important branch of law relating to the tenure of land, as embodied in the Rent and Revenue

-1 The Government of India.
+^{} The Government of India.
 By Sir Courtenay Ilbert, p.
 401.

-3 A Manual of the Land Revenue Systems and Land Tenures of British India.
-By B. H. Baden-Powell. p 114.
+[†] A Manual of the Land Revenue Systems and Land Tenures of British India.
+By B. H Baden-Powell. p.
+114.

-3 Ibid. p.
+[‡] Ibed. p.
 118

-^{4 1}bid. p.
+[¶] Ibid. p.
 126.

-Acts and regulations of the different provinces, though based on Indian customs, exhibits a struggle and compromise between English and Indian principles.
+Acts and regulations of the different provinces, though based on Indian customs, exhibits a struggle and compremise between English and Indian principles.